jviksne/svg2webfont/README.md

   -des DESCENT, --descent DESCENT
                         descent size (distance from baseline to bottom), default 200 -sc SCALE, --scale SCALE
                         how to scale the SVG view-box, can be 'in_em','over_em','ascdesc', 'no' or a float scale factor number, default: 'in_em' -ha HALIGN, --halign HALIGN
-                        how to align the scaled SVG view-box relative to advance width horizontally, can be 'center','left','right' or a number interpreted as a center in font units, default: 'center' -va VALIGN, --valign VALIGN
+                        how to align the scaled SVG view-box relative to advance width horizontally, can be 'center','left','right' or a number interpreted as a center in font units,
+                        default: 'center'
+  -va VALIGN, --valign VALIGN
-                        how to align the scaled SVG view-box vertically, can be 'base_em_center', 'ascdesc_center','baseline','descent' or a number interpreted as a center in font units,
+                        how to align the scaled SVG view-box vertically, can be 'base_em_center', 'ascdesc_center','baseline','descent' or a number interpreted as a center in font units, default: 'ascdesc_center' -x XMOVE, --xmove XMOVE
-                        default: 'ascdesc_center'
-  -x XMOVE, --xmove XMOVE
-                        by how many units to move the scaled and aligned SVG view-box horizontally, default: 0 -y YMOVE, --ymove YMOVE
+                        by how many units to move the scaled and aligned SVG view-box horizontally,
+                        default: 0
+  -y YMOVE, --ymove YMOVE
-                        by how many units to move the scaled and aligned SVG view-box vertically, default: 0 -min MINWIDTH, --minwidth MINWIDTH
+                        by how many units to move the scaled and aligned SVG view-box vertically,
+                        default: 0
+  -min MINWIDTH, --minwidth MINWIDTH
-                        minimal advance width (how much space the font uses horizontally) in font units, besides a number can be 'auto' to match the outline (drawing) width or 'em', default 'auto' -max MAXWIDTH, --maxwidth MAXWIDTH
+                        minimal advance width (how much space the font uses horizontally) in font units, besides a number can be 'auto' to match the outline (drawing) width or 'em', default 'auto'
+  -max MAXWIDTH, --maxwidth MAXWIDTH
-                        maximal advance width (how much space the font uses horizontally) in font units, besides a number can be 'auto' to match the outline (drawing) width or 'em', default 'auto' -sw SEPARATION, --separation SEPARATION
+                        maximal advance width (how much space the font uses horizontally) in font units, besides a number can be 'auto' to match the outline (drawing) width or 'em', default 'auto'
+  -sw SEPARATION, --separation SEPARATION
+                        separation width in font units between characters, default 0 -cf CONFIGFILE, --configfile CONFIGFILE
+                        path to a JSON configuration file for overriding parameter values for individual glyphs
+  -c CONFIG, --config CONFIG
-                        separation width in font units between characters, default 0 -d, --debug           print additional information (e.g. size of each character in font units) helpful for debugging and tuning the font
+                        JSON configuration text for overriding parameter values for individual glyphs -d, --debug           print additional information (e.g. size of each character in font units) helpful for debugging and tuning the font
 ```

 ## Sample call with arguments